-CI/CD originated in the software development world as a set of practices and principles to streamline the process of development, testing, and deployment.
+CI/CD originated in the software development world.
 By using pipelines, developers can move faster, integrating more reusable code, automating repetitive tasks, and enhancing process visibility, which all contributes to higher-quality code produced at greater speed and volume.

 A Phased Approach to Integrating CI/CD Pipelines With Network Automation